Every consultation is a qualification call

 Wrongful termination, discrimination, wage-and-hour, and retaliation each get their own intake template and routing rules.
 Track ROI per case type.

-Leads outside your practice area (or in a venue you do not cover) can be referred out with one click.
+Leads outside your practice area (or in a venue you don't cover) can be referred out with one click.
 Track referral-out revenue separately.

 Intake forms ask about incident date, employer size, type of claim, and evidence.
-Logic rules route the lead: clear case → attorney callback in 10 min, marginal case → paralegal review, non-viable → polite auto-response + referral resource list.
+Logic rules route the lead: clear case → flagged for priority attorney callback, marginal case → paralegal review, non-viable → polite auto-response + referral resource list.

 Yes.
 Separate intake flows for class action plaintiffs include employer name, approximate class size, and witness availability.
 Dashboard segments class actions from individual matters for separate case-pipeline views.

 Not directly — EEOC filings remain manual.
 But all intake data flows into the case record, making it easy for paralegals to copy into EEOC charge forms.
-Direct EEOC API integration is on the product roadmap.
+Deeper agency integrations are something we're exploring.

 Yes.
 Each case can carry an expected settlement value.
 Dashboard shows expected portfolio value, weighted probability of success (manually set), and realized value from closed matters.
 ROI calculations use realized values.